DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 Application using both symmetric and asymmetric sessions should allocate and maintain different sessions pools for each type.

-An application can use ``rte_cryptodev_get_asym_session_private_size()`` to get the private size of asymmetric session on a given crypto device.
-This function would allow an application to calculate the max device asymmetric session size of all crypto devices to create a single session mempool.
-If instead an application creates multiple asymmetric session mempools, the Crypto device framework also provides ``rte_cryptodev_asym_get_header_session_size()`` to get the size of an uninitialized session.
+An application can use ``rte_cryptodev_asym_session_pool_create()`` to create a mempool with a specified number of elements.
+The element size will allow for the session header, and the max private session size.
+The max private session size is chosen based on available crypto devices, the biggest private session size is used.
+This means any of those devices can be used, and the mempool element will have available space for its private session data.

-Once the session mempools have been created, ``rte_cryptodev_asym_session_create()`` is used to allocate an uninitialized asymmetric session from the given mempool.
+Once the session mempools have been created, ``rte_cryptodev_asym_session_create()`` is used to allocate and initialize an asymmetric session from the given mempool.
-The session then must be initialized using ``rte_cryptodev_asym_session_init()`` for each of the required crypto devices.
 An asymmetric transform chain is used to specify the operation and its parameters.
 See the section below for details on transforms.

 When a session is no longer used, user must call ``rte_cryptodev_asym_session_clear()`` for each of the crypto devices that are using the session, to free all driver